 CLUES ABOUT ETIOLOGY BASED ON THE EPIDEMIOLOGY OF PBC

-The precise cause of PBC is unknown but appears to be related to genetic and environmental factors [4-6].
-A number of environmental causes have been implicated including several bacteria and viruses and toxins, which are described below [6-8].
+The precise cause of PBC is unknown but, as with other autoimmune diseases, is related to genetic susceptibility and environmental factors [4-6].
+A number of environmental causes have been implicated, including several bacteria, viruses, toxins, and drugs, which are described below [7-11].
 Some of the most compelling evidence for an environmental factor has been derived from epidemiologic studies, which have demonstrated geographic clustering, clustering of cases across time, and seasonal variation in the diagnosis of PBC [9,10].